- 1. The Blue Ocean Strategy - by W. Chan Kim & Renee Mauborgne

 18. They Ask You Answer - by Marcus Sheridan

 A Revolutionary Approach to Inbound Sales, Content Marketing, and Today's Digital Consumer

 This book was written by the famous CEO of a struggling pool company during the 2008 market crash that was about to go bankrupt.
 So Marcus used content marketing and blogging to really educate his customers and get on the top of search results, and he was able to turn it all around.
 In fact, the story was used by Hubspot in the early days to popularize content marketing and the inbound approach.

 This book provides some really great resources on how to create a content strategy, how to perfect the marketing funnel, the types of content you should use for your business.
 It will help you structure your marketing strategy in such a way that your customers turn into brand ambassadors and your brand grows long-term.

 About the author: Marcus Sheridan was an owner of the pool company River Pools and since then became a content marketing guru.
 He lectures and speaks around the world and consults large brands on their content marketing strategy.

 How to Hone Your Social Media Strategy

-Social media is a huge part of your marketing strategy and one of the hardest things to do for a brand is to really create a consistent voice and tell the brand story that gets their target market interested -- and invested in the brand.
+Social media marketing is a huge part of your marketing strategy and one of the hardest things to do for a brand is to create a consistent voice and tell the brand story that gets their target market interested -- and invested in the brand.